-They are the most important source of information on the governance of Ireland in the early modern period and for the most part contain official and private letters between the crown’s representatives in Ireland (lead by lord deputy or lord lieutenant) and the monarch’s officials in London.
+They are the most important source of information on the governance of Ireland in the early modern period and, in the main, contain official and private letters between the crown’s representatives in Ireland (lead by lord deputy or lord lieutenant) and the monarch’s officials in London.

-Sorted and bound chronologically, the papers cover a wide range of subjects, including, among numerous other matters, the following:
+Sorted and bound chronologically, the papers cover a wide range of subjects, including, but not limited to, the following:

 - offices of state